James and Hastings Building

 DESCRIPTION

 The Hastings Building is described as “an elaborate building with three stories and a basement, that cost $35,000-45,000 to build in 1889,” which was quite a chunk of change in those days.
-As of 2012, it is still owned by Lucinda’s descendants.
 While the first floor has small shops as tenants, the second and third floors are empty for the time being, in need of some renovation.
-Most of the restoration of this building has been the outside structure up to this point in time, and it looks stunning, a real eye-catcher!
+Most of the restoration of this building has been the outside structure up to this point, and it looks stunning, a real eye-catcher!

 The James and Hastings Building has been completely renovated and restored, enjoying full occupancy.
-It can be described as being another huge rectangular solid brick and stone, three story & a basement building.
-It also is decorated with handsomely carved stone trimmings around the Victorian era windows, and at the top of the building as well.
+It is huge, rectangular and made of solid brick and stone, three stories tall, with a basement.
+It is decorated with handsomely carved stone trimmings around the Victorian era windows, and at the top of the building as well.
 The customary dentils along the roof line are well done.
-All the stonework is painted a lovely gold, that looks quite fantastic with the bricks.
-While not as intricate as The Hastings Building, it is still a truly glorious, yet a sensible, handsome Victorian commercial/residential building, that has benefited from the efforts of past owners.
+All the stonework is painted a lovely gold, that looks fantastic with the bricks.
+While not as intricate as The Hastings Building, it is still a truly glorious, yet sensible, and handsome Victorian commercial/residential building, that has benefited from the efforts of past owners.

-It is truly a beautiful building, that has long been used for mercantile/offices/restaurants/hotels/and residences, that was built to last a very, very, long time.
-The people of Port Townsend value their Victorian buildings, and have preserved both uptown and downtown Port Townsend; reaping the financial benefits of having a healthy tourist trade; very much like the town of Cape May, in New Jersey.
-Residents from Seattle and Puget Sound communities also love to come to Port Townsend to enjoy all the businesses, entertainment, and the festivals that are held here.
+It is truly a beautiful building, that has long been used for mercantile/office/restaurant/hotel/and residential purposes, and was built to last a very, very, long time.
+The people of Port Townsend value their Victorian buildings, and have preserved both uptown and downtown Port Townsend, reaping the financial benefits of a healthy tourist trade; very much like the town of Cape May, in New Jersey.
+Residents from the Seattle and Puget Sound communities also love to come to Port Townsend to enjoy all the businesses, entertainment, and festivals that are held here.

 HISTORY

-The land upon which this grand building now sits, was the location of the first two room log cabin in Port Townsend, built by two hardy pioneers, Alfred A. Plummer and Charles Bachelder, in 1851.
+The land upon which this grand building now sits, was the location of the first two-room log cabin in Port Townsend, built by two hardy pioneers, Alfred A. Plummer and Charles Bachelder, in 1851.
 A few years later, a dry-goods store replaced the log cabin, as Water Street was turning into a commercial center for the people of Port Townsend.
-This dry good store was replaced during the economic boom of 1889, when business partners; mover and shaker Francis James and Lucinda Hastings, widow of rich merchant Loren B. Hastings, invested their money in a deal that built this glorious James and Hastings Building.
-Between them, they “invested” a chunk of change, which has turned out to be a wise investment, for The James and Hastings Building’s beautiful structure and ideal location has attracted many businesses to its doors, as well as tenants who rent spaces as offices and lodging throughout the years.
+The dry good store was replaced during the economic boom of 1889, when mover and shaker Francis James and Lucinda Hastings, widow of rich merchant Loren B. Hastings, invested their money in a deal that built the James and Hastings Building.
+The James and Hastings Building’s beautiful structure and ideal location has attracted many businesses to its doors, as well as tenants who rent spaces as offices and lodging through the years.

-As Loren B. Hastings made his fortune through his mercantile business, The L. B. Hastings Company, it made sense in the beginning that main tenant on the first floor would be Smith & Ellis, that offered in their store clothing and dry goods, hardware, stoves, tin wear, boots and shoes.
-As The L. B. Hastings Company made lots of money selling hardware, steam-boat supplies, logger’s supplies, tableware, etc., this was a good choice for a tenant, as well as being in the downtown commercial area.
+As Hastings made his fortune through his mercantile business, The L. B. Hastings Company, it made sense in the beginning that the main tenant on the first floor would be Smith & Ellis, which offered clothing and dry goods, hardware, stoves, tin wear, boots and shoes.
+As The L. B. Hastings Company made lots of money selling hardware, steam-boat supplies, logger’s supplies, tableware, etc., this was a good choice for a tenant.
 Other smaller businesses also rented space here.

 In 1900, the building changed from businesses and offices, to being a hotel, restaurant and bar.
 The Vienna Hotel and Bar opened in the main floor, and some of the upper floors.
 The German Embassy is said to have moved into some of the office space as well, for a limited time.

-This establishment, The Vienna Hotel and Bar evolved into The Olympic Hotel, by 1920.
-In 1921, The James and Hastings Building was placed back on the real estate market, and it was readily bought by a Portland businessman, J. F. Canady.
+This establishment, The Vienna Hotel and Bar, evolved into The Olympic Hotel, by 1920.
+In 1921, The James and Hastings Building was placed back on the real estate market, and it was bought by a Portland businessman, J. F. Canady.

-By 1930, offices and businesses were once again drawn back into this handsome building, and they consistently stayed throughout the decades until the building became a major fixer-upper opportunity.
+By 1930, offices and businesses were once again drawn back to this handsome building, and they consistently stayed throughout the decades until it became a major fixer-upper opportunity.
 As to be expected, by 1970, it was in need of a boatload of money to restore it to its former glory.
-While owners of this structure have always done their best to keep up with the building’s issues over the years, it was a loosing battle after a certain point, for not enough money was coming in to support the major restorations and renovations needed to attract present day businesses and rentals of space.
+While owners have always done their best to keep up with the building’s issues over the years, it was a losing battle after a certain point, for not enough money was coming in to support the major restorations and renovations needed to attract present day businesses and rentals of space.

 Fortunately for The James and Hastings Building, and many other structures in the downtown and the uptown area as well, the people of Port Townsend loved their old Victorian buildings, and found ways with the help of the local, state and federal government, to raise/borrow money to help independent owners restore and renovate their town’s historical treasures.

 In 1976, The James and Hastings Building, along with many other structures in town, was designated a National Landmark.
-In fact, the city of Port Townsend was designated a Historic District by The National Trust for Historic Preservation.
+The city of Port Townsend itself was designated a Historic District by The National Trust for Historic Preservation.

-In 2003, Keith sold this now handsome building; (at least from the outside), to the current owners, JSW Group, who renovated all the insides of the building.
+In 2003, Keith sold this now handsome building to the current owners, JSW Group, who renovated the interior of the building.
 The first floor got a major face-lift, and the second and third floors were transformed into attractive, residential in-town apartments/condos.

-The James and Hastings Building is now a fully viable, great investment, as all three floors, and perhaps the basement are productive and occupied.
-This impressive, commercial Victorian building not only has a restaurant and various retail shops on its first floor, but has residential tenants occupying the second and third floors, in the heart of downtown Port Townsend.
+The James and Hastings Building is now a fully viable, great investment, as all three floors, and perhaps the basement, are productive and occupied.
+It not only has a restaurant and various retail shops on its first floor, but residential tenants occupying the second and third floors, in the heart of downtown Port Townsend.

 Yes, indeed, The James and Hastings Building is very attractive to people in this world today, and it seems to have attracted a male entity from its past as well.